SayantanMaiti/SayantanMaiti/README.md

 ### Guten Tag!
 I am Sayan 👋

-- 🔭 I’m currently working on making a website.
+- 🔭 I’m currently working on an AR application.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript.
-- 👯 I’m looking to collaborate on GitHub
+- 👯 I’m looking to collaborate on GitHub.
 - 🤔 I’m looking for help with Unity.
 - 📫 How to reach me: sayantanmaiti17@gmail.com
 - 😄 Pronouns: He/His